Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 | Job D can start before job B completes. |  ❌ No  |

-### Question #47
+### Question #41 💩💩

 You are developing an Azure Pipelines pipeline.

-You need to configure a check in the pipeline that will query Azure Boards to ensure that there are no active work item issues before the pipeline deploys a build to production.
+You need to configure a check in the pipeline that will query Azure Boards to

+**ensure that there are no active work item issues before the pipeline deploys a build to production.**

 Which type of check should you implement?